Aviv-public/Aviv-Web-Technical-Test/README.md

 # Backend technical test: Price map in Paris

-The objective is to build a price map of the average selling prices (€/m²) per arrondissment in Paris, with statistics, from an API of listings from Meilleurs Agents.
+The objective is to build a price map of the average selling prices (€/m²) per arrondissment in Paris, with statistics, from an API of listings from MeilleursAgents.

 Here is an example of what we want to achieve: